jayc0b0/babel/README.md

 3. Create a folder in the project root directory called 'books' and put your files in there.
 4. Get an ISBNDB API key and put it in config/isbndb.yml as detailed [here](https://github.com/sethvargo/isbndb#basic-setup) (I don't want to share my API key for obvious security reasons.
-Also, I don't want you mooching. :p)
+Also, I don't want you mooching. :p) (Please note that the base keys that you get from ISBNDB allow only 500 requests per day.)